snotskie/ttrpg/site/src/index.md

 **Blessed by Charity:** When you visit a place of religious or spiritual importance, you may spend any number of Blessings as a donation or act of service to the place.
 The more Blessings spent this way, the greater a possible later boon may be, determined by the DM.

+**Blessed by Apprenticeship:** When you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, gain $2$ Blessings, instead of the usual amount.

 **Cursed Blessing:** Once per scene, when another character succeeds a Check or wins a Contest, you may spend $2$ Blessings to modify that character’s result by $-3$, possibly turning their success into a failure or win into a loss.

 **Medically Insured:** Once per scene, when a character fails a Check or loses a Contest to tend to your wounds, characters may spend a combined total of $3$ Blessings to turn the failure into a success or the loss into a win.
 Then, increase the number of Blessings needed to activate this ability by $2$.